1972 Grand Prix motorcycle racing season

 The 1972 Grand Prix motorcycle racing season was the 24th F.I.M.
 Road Racing World Championship Grand Prix season.
 The season consisted of twelve Grand Prix races in six classes: 500cc, 350cc, 250cc, 125cc, 50cc and Sidecars 500cc.
 It began on 30 April, with West German Grand Prix and ended with Spanish Grand Prix on 23 September.

 Season summary

 Another year, another championship for Giacomo Agostini, claiming a record 11 victories to take his seventh consecutive 500cc crown for MV Agusta.
 Things were tighter in the 350cc class with Jarno Saarinen giving Agostini a strong challenge by winning three races, including a victory at the German Grand Prix held at the daunting Nürburgring race track, where Saarinen defeated Agostini for the first time in a head-to-head race.
-Saarinen also scored a double victory at the Czechoslovakian Grand Prix with victories in both the 250cc and 350cc classes.
+Saarinen also scored a double victory at the Czechoslovak Grand Prix with victories in both the 250cc and 350cc classes.
 The threat from Saarinen's two stroke Yamaha was so strong that the previously dominant MV Agusta factory was forced to produce a new 350cc motorcycle for Agostini.